Anyone can become disabled, suddenly through accident, or gradually through illness, and some people are disabled from birth.

 If you have a disability you may be entitled to certain benefits.

-There is also contact information for our welfare benefits information and advice team.
+You can also contact our welfare benefits information and advice team.

 Looking after your health